ragibayon/Learn-Data-Science/README.md

-# How I learned Data Scicence
+# How I'm planning to learn Data Science

 ## Programming